helenaholley/OCBE-Textbook/_sources/OCBE_I/Chapter 7 - Acid-base reactions.md

 f ig 36

-## Section 7.5: Acid-base properties of nitrogen-containing functional groups
+##  7.5: Acid-base properties of nitrogen-containing functional groups

 Many of the acid-base reactions we will see throughout our study of biological organic chemistry involve functional groups which contain